Day Tours and Half-Day Tours

 The day is not complete without chocolate.
 Beryl’s Chocolate Kingdom has been producing some of Malaysia’s best high-quality chocolate since 1995.

-Sign up for my newsletter for weekly digests and my monthly travel insider tips!
+Sign up for my newsletter on the side bar for weekly digests and my travel insider tips!